felipevk/felipevk/README.md

-I'm Pedro Kauati, a developer based in Canada
+I'm Pedro Kauati, a developer based in Canada.

 Most of my work is in games, with the occasional detour into other kinds of projects.